There was a story that The O'Rahilly deposited genealogy research in the

 French was a normal language spoken in their home before their return to Ireland 1909

-the first indication of nationalism is in letters controversy June 1899 in the European Herald Tribune
+The first indication of nationalism is in a letters controversy in 1899

 following celebrations of

-Rahilly criticised the celebrations, pointing out the miseries and devastation that her reign
+Rahilly criticised the celebrations, pointing out the miseries her reign

 served as